RiverArchitect/RA_wiki/wiki/Connectivity.md

 ![mtgui](https://github.com/RiverArchitect/Media/raw/master/images/gui_start_connect.PNG)

 To begin using the Connectivity module, first select a hydraulic [Condition](Signposts#conditions).

-In order to accurately determine where velocity is a barrier to fish passage, the selected condition must include velocity angle input rasters.
-In order to estimate stranding risks, cHSI rasters must have already been calculated for the input Condition using the [SHArC](SHArC) module.
+*Note*: In order to determine where velocity is a barrier to fish passage, the selected condition must include velocity angle rasters.
+Otherwise, velocity barriers will not be considered.
+In order to create the `disconnected_habitat` output raster, cHSI rasters must have already been calculated for the applied [Condition](Signposts#conditions)/[Physical Habitat](SHArC#hefish) using the [SHArC](SHArC) module.
+In order to create the `disc_freq` output raster, flows must have already been analyzed ([Make flow duration curves](Signposts#ana-flows)) for the applied [Condition](Signposts#conditions)/[Physical Habitat](SHArC#hefish).

 Next, select at least one [Physical Habitat](SHArC#hefish) (fish species/lifestage) from the dropdown menu.
 The Physical Habitat contains data specific to the fish species/lifestage.
 Physical Habitat data is used by the Connectivity module to determine if fish are able to traverse wetted areas by accounting for the organism's minimum swimming depth and maximum swimming speed (Physical Habitat data are also used by [SHArC](SHArC) to determine habitat suitability).
 These data can be viewed/edited via the drop-down menu: `Select Physical Habitat `  --> `DEFINE FISH SPECIES` (scroll to the "Travel Thresholds" section of the workbook).